 7. Implement the following file management tasks in Hadoop:

 - Adding files and directories

-- Retrieving files
+- o Retrieving files

-- Deleting files
+- o Deleting files

 Hint: A typical Hadoop workflow creates data files (such as log files) elsewhere and copies them into HDFS using one of the above command line utilities.